 NCAA Automatic Qualification.
 The Conference tournament champion shall be the Conference's automatic qualifier to the NCAA Championship.
-In the event finals match play begins but is unable to be completed, the team with the lowest score in stroke play shall be designated as the Conference's automatic qualifier.
-If two or more teams tie for lowest stroke play score, the team with the highest ranking in the final Golfstat poll prior to the Championship shall be designated as the Conference's automatic qualifier.
-[Revised: 12/12/17, 1/29/20]
+In the event inclement weather or other factors prevent the completion of the championship prior to the date and time when the NCAA requires notification for selection to the NCAA tournament, the provision of the Inclement Weather policy shall be used to determine the Conference's automatic qualifier.
+[Revised: 12/12/17]